airblade/mys3ql/README.md

     GRANT RELOAD ON *.* TO 'user_name'@'%' IDENTIFIED BY 'password';
     GRANT SUPER ON *.* TO 'user_name'@'%' IDENTIFIED BY 'password';

+N.B. the binary logs contain updates to all the databases on the server.
+This means you can only switch on incremental backups for one database per server, because the logs will be purged each time a database is dumped.

 ## Inspiration